 The Peer Support Network (PSN) provides a comfortable and safe space for adults experiencing mental health issues, to socialize and support one another.
-It is a “Drop-in Center” model, that promotes recovery and growth to help individuals meet life’s challenges and set goals for the future.
-There are scheduled group activities and sessions which allow clients that are interested, to interact with staff, volunteers, peer specialist, and university interns.
+It is a “Drop-in Center” model that promotes recovery and growth to help individuals meet life’s challenges and set goals for the future.
+There are scheduled group activities and sessions which allow clients who are interested to interact with staff, volunteers, peer specialist, and university interns.
 There is a pool table, television, games, computers, kitchenette, and group room.

 Saturday and Sunday: 1pm–5pm

-We host open Support groups eg: Breakfast Club (a mental health topics group), Lunch Bunch (a sharing support group), Narcotics Anonymous, and the local Winona NAMI group.
+We host open Support groups eg: Breakfast Club (a mental health topics group), Lunch Bunch (a sharing support group), Cooking Class, Art Group, and the local Winona NAMI group.
 Also, there are groups for clients with Adult Rehabilitative Mental Health Services eligibility.
-Some additional groups have been formed by student interns or volunteers.
+Some additional groups may be formed by student interns or volunteers.

 The Peer Support Network was created for use as an Adult drop-in center.